CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/ex4-view-webapp.png)

-1. Navigate to Azure Portal, click on Resource groups from the Navigate panel to see the resource groups.
+1. Navigate to Azure Portal, and click on Resource groups from the Navigate panel to see the resource groups.

    ![](media/2dgn9.png)